comunica/Article-SSWS2020-AMF/content/abstract.md

 the number of HTTP requests and query execution times without significantly increasing server load.
-Furthermore, we conclude that server-side caching and (partial) AMF pre-computation is essential, and offer guidelines on how AMF metadata should be configured on the server.
+Furthermore, we conclude that server-side caching and (partial) AMF pre-computation is essential, and offer concrete guidelines on how AMF metadata should be configured on the server.
 <!-- Conclusion   -->
 Our work shows that TPF in combination with AMF metadata is feasible for data publishers, and has significant benefits for client-side query engines.